Floydlang/floyd/docs/floyd_systems_ref.md

 ## PRECALC TWEAKER

-Prefaclucate at compile time and store statically in executable.
+Pre-calculate at compile time and store statically in executable.
-Precalculate at container startup time, store in FS.
+Pre-calculate at container startup time, store in FS.
-- Precalculate / prefetch, eager
+- Pre-calculate / prefetch, eager